CISSY-XIAOCHENYUAN/cissy-research-group/content/publication/zhang-collaborative-2022/index.md

 - article-journal
 publication: "in *Physics in Medicine & Biology* [SCI, JCR Q1]"
 doi: 10.1088/1361-6560/ac95f5
-abstract: Objective.
+abstract: <div class="justify-align">Objective.
 In recent years, methods based on U-shaped structure and skip connection have achieved remarkable results in many medical semantic segmentation tasks.
 However, the information integration capability of this structure is still limited due to the incompatibility of feature maps of encoding and decoding stages